 your supervisor is competent to supervise online practice

 We're providing a basic toolbox of skills and knowledge so you feel able to start working in this way.
 We'd strongly encourage you to seek more formal training in the longer term.
-The provision of online training is developing rapidly in response to the crisis.
+The provision of online or phone training is developing rapidly in response to the crisis.